netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

         *(str)*
       -
       - The site's prefix string.
 When the service is bound to a GSLB virtual server, a GSLB site domain is generated internally for each bound service-domain pair by concatenating the site prefix of the service and the name of the domain.
 If the special string NONE is specified, the site-prefix string is unset.
-When implementing HTTP redirect site persistence, the NetScaler appliance redirects GSLB requests to GSLB services by using their site domains.
+When implementing HTTP redirect site persistence, the Citrix ADC appliance redirects GSLB requests to GSLB services by using their site domains.
     * - state

         *(str)*